 Don't forget to add the remaining shell to your compost heap.
 No point wasting any part of a pumpkin!

-Poultry Pumpkin cake (or pie, or whatever you want to call it!) is not hard.
+Poultry Pumpkin cake (or pie, or whatever you want to call it!) is not difficult to make.
 It's just a question of mixing together different things you probably have in your pantry which are good for chickens to eat.

 Here's what I do: